 Focus is like a muscle.
-And if you’re like most people, your focus muscles have gotten weak due to your constant multitasking, web-surfing, and busy-working.
+And if you’re like most people, your focus muscles have gotten weak due to multitasking, web-surfing, and busy work.

 To accomplish something great you need to focus each and every day.
 More than that, you need strategies to protect your time and energy.

 The Art of Focus has helped me because it shows a feasible process, not just the ideas but the process to increase my focus capacity.